AnmolVirdi/AI_Virtual_Painter/README.md

 # AI BASED VIRTUAL PAINTER

-- Allows users to paint using their index finger, while in a video
+- Allows users to paint using their index finger, while in a video.

 - Draw stuff